Skip to content

 Which one are you bringing into your decisions?

-But if I look back at the biggest upgrades I’ve made (personally and professionally), they didn’t come from pressure.
+But when I look back at the biggest upgrades I’ve made, personally and professionally, they did not come from pressure.
 They came from a choice.

 A choice to step into discomfort on purpose.

 Because pressure-driven change is reactive.
-It’s survival mode.
+It is survival mode.
 You do what you must, and you move.

 Purpose-driven discomfort is different.
-It’s intentional.
-It’s you deciding, “I’m not waiting for circumstances to push me.
+It is intentional.
+It is you deciding, “I’m not waiting for circumstances to push me.
 I’m going to pull myself forward.”

 It looks like:

-2. Being a beginner again after you were “good” at something
+• Being a beginner again after you were good at something

-3. Having a hard conversation you’ve been avoiding
+• Having a hard conversation you have been avoiding

-5. Saying no to what’s easy so you can say yes to what matters
+• Saying no to what is easy so you can say yes to what matters

 But clarity usually came after I moved — not before.